 Transportation systems are vital to the achievement of Canada’s public health objectives in the areas of physical activity, chronic disease, and exposure to air and noise pollution.
-TAC’s new report Integrating Health and Transportation in Canada offers recommendations for transportation planners and engineers to help build public health in Canada, based on international best practices and input from dozens of practitioners.
-This webinar offers an overview of the study’s methods, findings and recommendations for next steps.
+TAC’s new publication Integrating Health and Transportation in Canada offers recommendations for transportation planners and engineers to help build public health in Canada, based on international best practices and input from dozens of practitioners.
+This webinar offerred an overview of the study’s methods, findings and recommendations for next steps.

 Jim Chapman, Urban Design 4 Health